ornladios/ADIOS/toolchain/cray/README.md

 * ToolChain: CMake cross-compiling toolchain files
   * CrayPrgEnv-ToolChain.cmake: The Cray Programming Environment

+The toolchain was tested on Titan, eos and chester.

 How to use it:
 in ADIOS top source file
 $mkdir build